Power of One

 At Holy Trinity, our faith and Ignatian tradition call us to build a more just world that upholds dignity, equality and access to social and economic opportunity for all.
 Our social justice ministry supports and facilitates living a life of justice and peace, and once a year we try to do this together as a parish.
 We call it the Power of One.

-This year, we will celebrate and serve together on Saturday, May 19.
+This year, we will celebrate and serve together on Saturday, June 15 as part of Trinity weekend.
 Opportunities for service around the DC area are available throughout the day.

 Any questions can be directed to Kate Tromble, firstname.lastname@example.org.